ucdavisdatalab/workshop_data-science-software-management/04_concrete-proj-planning.Rmd

 You have a pile of work.

-1. Try to organize the work in to bite-size chunks
+1. Try to organize the work into bite-size chunks
 2. Try to keep track of who's doing what
 3. Try to do the important stuff first